Stop overpaying — and switch to affordable coverage now!

-Elevator installation and repair is a specialty business that comes with many risks.
-An elevator contractor erects, fabricates, installs, elevators.
-These contractors are also involved with installing the motors, cables, doors, and electrical devices which are typically a part of the elevator operation.
-When accidents or injuries happen at the job site, the elevator contractor should have a portfolio of coverages available that will provide the funds needed to pay medical costs, property damage costs, and defense costs when action is brought against the business.
+An elevator contractor erects, fabricates, and installs elevators.
+These specialized contractors also install motors, cables, doors, and electrical devices that are a crucial part of the elevator’s operations.
+Due to the high-risk nature of this hazardous trade, the elevator contractor should have a portfolio of coverages available to protect against unforeseen risks to the business.

-This bond is a financial guarantee to your state’s licensing department and your customer that you will complete the job according to your bid and make certain vendors are paid when the work is completed.
+An elevator contractors’ surety bond guarantees the state’s licensing department and your clientele that you will finish the job according to your contract once the work is complete.

 An elevator contractor commercial auto policy will cover your business vehicles for liability claims if your business is found liable for an at-fault accident.

 Due to the nature of the operations, an elevator contractor may have multiple vans, pickups, or heavy trucks.
 Elevator contractors’ commercial auto insurance will provide coverage if damaged, stolen, or vandalized.